district09/php_package_gent-lez/SECURITY.md

 * Write a security announcement for this repository about the vulnerability.
   This will be posted as a wiki page and referenced from this file.
   It will contain at least the following:
   * A title that always include the "Security release" string.
   * A description of the vulnerability.
   * The affected versions.
   * The possible exploits.
   * How to patch/upgrade/workaround affected applications.
   * The CVE identifier.
   * Credits.
-* Send the patch and the announcement to the reporter for review.
+* Send the patch, and the announcement to the reporter for review.
 * Apply the patch to this project and release a new version.
 * Publish the wiki page on this repository.
 * Update the security advisory list (see below).